ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0008-integration-with-sirius.md

 Modernising will be no different, but we must decide on the best way to do this as we enter our Beta phase.

+### Availability

+As the LPA data is stored within the Sirius database, we need to be aware that it can be taken offline at any point for planned or unscheduled reasons.

+If there is down time of the database, then we need to plan for how we handle this.

+Should we defensively code and provide a degraded service?

+Should we build the integration points to handle downtime, allowing the service to run to an extent and retroactively complete any operations pending.

+Whatever the decision is within the architecture, it should be decided ahead of any build and is outside the scope of this ADR.

 ### Interoperability - How does this enable the exchange of information

 It is essential to be able to communicate with our Case Management System and the database which contains existing LPA data.